Certora/Documentation/docs/ref-manual/cli/options.md

 ### `--rule_sanity`

 **What does it do?**
 This option enables sanity checking for rules.
-The `--rule_sanity` option must be followed by one of `none`, `basic`, or `advanced`; these are described below.
+The `--rule_sanity` option may be followed by one of `none`, `basic`, or `advanced`; these are described below.
 See {doc}`../checking/sanity` for more information about sanity checks.